 - Registration is only available online, with credit or debit payment.

 - You will receive a confirmation email after completing your online registration with the status of “registered”.
 If you do not receive a confirmation email, this indicates an error with your registration.
 Contact Illinois Central College Motorcycle Safety Program at 800-252-3348 or email [email protected] if your confirmation email shows “pending” status.
 This indicates an error with your registration.
 You are NOT enrolled in a class with a “pending” status.

-If a class is full, we encourage you to try to get into the class by adding your name to the waitlist.
+If a class if marked full, we encourage you to try to get into the class as a walk-in.

 Required Motorcycle Gear